sloekito/notes-api/README.md

 ### Design
-Used a popular library called mux
+- Used a popular library called mux
-User go-memdb
+- Used go-memdb
-A note can have a title and text
+- A note can have a title and text

 ### Run Code
 ```